-- Understanding of the sector and the assessment requirements for this Standard, together with the expertise to administer the Assessment Tools required. - Capability to deliver assessments at the scale and with the levels of service required, giving confidence that this is a strategic part of their business. - Geographical coverage required. - Assessors with the requisite background and assessor qualifications to be both credible and effective. - Robust internal verification and quality assurance processes that can ensure the end point assessment is of the required standard.
+- Understanding of the sector and the assessment requirements for these Standard, together with the • expertise to develop and administer the assessment tools required - Capability to deliver assessments at the scale and with the levels of service required, giving confidence that this is a strategic part of their business - Geographical coverage required - Capability to source assessors with the requisite background to be both credible and effective - Robust internal verification and quality assurance processes •

 In the initial work to create the Assessment Tools, the outputs will be signed off by the Employers to ensure they meet the needs of the sector.
-The Assessment Organisation will thereafter ensure continuing robustness - independent, consistent, accurate - and report back to the Employers as necessary.
+The Assessment Organisation will thereafter ensure continuing robustness independent, consistent, accurate - and report back to the Employers as necessary.

-Within our assessment approach, independence is achieved through the end point assessment being carried by the Assessment Organisation.
-Their Assessor will make a synoptic assessment of each apprentice's work, including the grade to be awarded, on the basis of evidence supplied in the Portfolio and the Professional Discussion.
+Within this, independence and impartiality are achieved through the final assessment being carried by the Assessment Organisation.
+They will make a synoptic assessment of each apprentice's work, including the grade to be awarded, on the basis of evidence supplied in the Portfolio and the Professional Discussion.

 The assessment methods described previously are designed to produce assessment outcomes that are consistent and reliable, allowing fair and proper comparison between apprentices employed in different types and sizes of organisations.
-At the core of this will be the set of Assessment Tools that are used by all assessors and to inform the training that assessors receive.
+At the core of this will be the set of assessment tools that are used by all assessors and to inform the training that assessors receive.
 These will be developed as soon as the Assessment Plan is approved and will be held by the Assessment Organisation.
 The Assessment Organisation will create the tools, materials and techniques to be used in assessment based on this Plan and guidance from employers.
 These tools will be standardised and approved by the Employers before being trialled and confirmed as suitable for implementation.
 Particular attention will be paid to ensuring that the tools are consistent and produce comparable results.